Red Emma's

-Red Emma's Bookstore Coffeehouse is a radical infoshop located in Baltimore, Maryland, United States and run by a worker-owner collective.
-Named for anarchist Emma Goldman, Red Emma's opened in November 2004 and sells fair trade coffee, vegetarian and vegan foods and books.
-The space also provides free computer access to the Baltimore community, wireless internet and film screenings, political teach-ins, and community events.
+Red Emma's Bookstore Coffeehouse is a radical infoshop in Baltimore, Maryland, United States.
+Run by a worker-owner collective, Red Emma's sells fair trade coffee, vegan foods and books.
+It also provides free computer access to the Baltimore community, wireless internet and film screenings, political teach-ins, and community events.

 History

-Red Emma's was established in 2004 by a collective including Johns Hopkins University graduate students John Duda and Kate Khatib and bookseller Cullen Nawalkowsky following the closure of a Fells Point district infoshop named Black Planet Books in 2003 due to declining business.
-The store operated from 800 St. Paul Street in Mount Vernon through 2013.
-It has moved twice since 2013.
-In 2013, formed a relationship with a coffee house named Thread that opened in 2012.
-In April 2021, it was announced that they would be purchasing and moving to two buildings in the Waverly neighborhood in Baltimore, at 415 E. 32nd Street and 3128 Greenmount Avenue.
-The location officially opened in October 2022.
+Named for anarchist Emma Goldman, Red Emma's was formed in 2004 by a collective that included Johns Hopkins University graduate students John Duda and Kate Khatib and bookseller Cullen Nawalkowsky, who had closed a Fells Point district infoshop, Black Planet Books, the previous year due to declining business.

+Red Emma's first location was at 800 St. Paul Street in the Mount Vernon neighborhood.
+In 2013, it formed a relationship with Thread, a year-old coffeehouse, and moved to 30 W. North Avenue in the Station North neighborhood.
+In 2018, it moved to 1225 Cathedral Street in the Midtown neighborhood.
+In April 2021, it was announced that they would purchase and move into two buildings in the Waverly neighborhood of Baltimore, at 415 E. 32nd Street and 3128 Greenmount Avenue.
+The Waverly location opened in October 2022.

 2640

-In March 2007, Red Emma's joined with St. John's United Methodist to form 2640, "a noncommercial, cooperatively managed space for radical politics and grassroots culture."
-The organization centers around management of the Charles Village church located at 2640 Saint Paul Street.
+In March 2007, Red Emma's joined St. John's United Methodist Church to form 2640, "a noncommercial, cooperatively managed space for radical politics and grassroots culture."
+The organization manages the church at 2640 Saint Paul Street in the Charles Village neighborhood.
 In addition to Sunday services, the facility is used as a community space.